-- Rreporting in line with the TCFD recommendations on an annual basis, including reporting on the actions undertaken with regards to implementation of this policy and progress against our Net Zero commitment. climate change.
-We published our first TCFD report in 2020 and will look to evolve and refine our TCFD report, reflecting further developments that we undertake as part of implementation of this policy. - We will dDiscloseing our voting activity and rReporting on engagement and RI activities, including climate change, to the Partner Funds quarterly and in our annual RI & Stewardship report. - Discloseing climate metrics and targets that help to analyse the overall exposure of our portfolios to the risks and opportunities presented by climate mitigation and adaption. - Reporting our progress against the Net Zero Investment Framework.
+- Reviewing annually how we are implementing this policy with findings reported to our Board and Partner Funds. report in line with the TCFD recommendations on an annual basis, including reporting on the actions undertaken with regards to implementation of this policy and progress against our Net Zero commitment. - We will disclose our voting activity and report on engagement and RI activities, including climate change, to the Partner Funds quarterly and in our annual RI & Stewardship report.

+Disclose climate metrics and targets that help to analyse the overall exposure of our portfolios to the risks and opportunities presented by climate mitigation and adaption.